 The first things you notice about the affordable EVO4.2 are their size and weight; very few bookshelf speakers are 30 pounds and 18” tall.
 The robustness of their construction translates to their sound quality as well.
 Wharfedale has built a full-range sounding loudspeaker with layers of resolution, a laid-back sounding presentation that makes it compatible with a wider range of equipment, and an exceptionally airy sounding top end that you rarely find in loudspeakers below $2,000.
 The overall coherency and midrange transparency make the EVO4.2 one of the best sounding and affordable bookshelf speakers you can find.
 The one caveat would be the need for heavy-duty loudspeaker stands between 18”-22” to place the tweeter at the right listening height. $999.99 at Crutchfield.

 Polk Audio have been manufacturing loudspeakers for over 40 years, and the L100 might be one of their crown achievements.
 Unless your listening room is cavernous, the L100 might be one of the best sounding full-range bookshelf speakers we have come across in many years; they do require a lot of power to show off their capabilities and we would suggest 75-100 watts of power (not A/V receiver watts) as the bare minimum.
 The L100 utilize Polk’s 1” ring radiator tweeter, and 5 ¼” turbine cone midrange/bass driver with great sonic results.
 This is a bold and accurate sounding loudspeaker with a warm midrange and a lot of detail. $999.99/pair at Crutchfield.

-Learn more at our Polk Audio Legend L100: Audiophile System Builder.
+Learn what components pair well in our Polk L100 Audiophile System Builder.

 ELAC Carina BS243.4 ($1,379.98/pair)